 Kielder Observatory organises stargazing events at this location.

 Designated as a Dark Sky Discovery Site this location is accessible by members of the public and are officially recognised as excellent places to stargaze.
 Such locations often have free overnight car parking, some have toilet facilities however rarely allow overnight camping.

 Location has an observatory that is accessible to the public by prior arrangement or during public events.

 Location light pollution

 This location's dark site setting means it benefits from dark skies depending on the time of the year and lunar cycle.
 In the calendar below where you can see stars indicates when the skies will be dark and the best time to stargaze.
 Yellow areas show the adverse effects of daylight (bold) and moonlight (faded).
 Hover over a day to see darkness times or click on a date for more information.

 Stargazing events at this location

 There are no known forthcoming events at this location.
-Previously there has been 141 events with the last one being on 31st December 2017 organised by Kielder Observatory.
+Previously there have been 175 events with the last one being on 30th April 2019 organised by Kielder Observatory.